openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 source <INSTALL_DIR>/intel/openvino_2022/bin/setupvars.sh
 ```

-If you have more than one OpenVINO version on your machine, you can easily switch its version by sourcing `setupvars.sh` of your choice.
+If you have more than one OpenVINO™ version on your machine, you can easily switch its version by sourcing `setupvars.sh` of your choice.

 > **NOTE**: You can also run this script every time when you start new terminal session.
 Open `~/.bashrc` in your favorite editor, and add `source <INSTALL_DIR>/intel/openvino_2022/bin/setupvars.sh`.
-Next time when you open a terminal, you will see `[setupvars.sh] OpenVINO environment initialized`.
-Changing `.bashrc` is not recommended when you have many OpenVINO versions on your machine and want to switch among them, as each may require different setup.
+Next time when you open a terminal, you will see `[setupvars.sh] OpenVINO™ environment initialized`.
+Changing `.bashrc` is not recommended when you have many OpenVINO™ versions on your machine and want to switch among them, as each may require different setup.

 The environment variables are set.
 Next, you can download some additional tools.

 ## <a name="model-optimizer">Step 4 (Optional): Download additional components

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
-The OpenVINO Model Development Tools can only be installed via PyPI now.
-See [Install OpenVINO Model Development Tools](@ref installing_model_dev_tools) for detailed steps.
+The OpenVINO™ Model Development Tools can only be installed via PyPI now.
+See [Install OpenVINO™ Model Development Tools](@ref installing_model_dev_tools) for detailed steps.

 ## <a name="optional-steps"></a>Step 5 (Optional): Configure Inference on non-CPU Devices